Getting Your Home Back After a Property Tax Sale in Ohio

 If you can't afford to pay the redemption amount all at once, you can enter into a payment plan with the county treasurer to get caught up on the delinquent amounts.
 (Ohio Rev. Code § 5721.38).

-To redeem before the county initiates the foreclosure, you must pay the overdue amount of taxes, assessments, charges, penalties, and interest.
-(Ohio Rev. Code § 5721.18, § 5721.25).
+You can stop a tax foreclosure by the county and save your home at any time before the court confirms the sale by paying the taxes, assessments, penalties, interest, fees, and court costs.
+(Ohio Rev. Code § 5721.25).
 If you redeem after the foreclosure begins, you'll have to pay the amounts stated above and costs, and you must also show that the property is in compliance with all applicable zoning regulations, land-use restrictions, and building, health, and safety codes.
 (Ohio Rev. Code § 5721.25).

 Getting Caught Up With a Payment Plan